 The history of the Knockagh Monument is deeply intertwined with the tumultuous events of the early 20th century, particularly the First World War (1914-1918) and the Second World War (1939-1945).
 In the aftermath of these devastating conflicts, communities across the United Kingdom sought to commemorate the bravery and sacrifice of their fallen heroes.
 For the people of County Antrim, the decision to erect a monument on Knockagh Hill was a testament to their enduring respect and gratitude for those who had given their lives in service to their country.

-Designed by Sir Charles Lanyon, a renowned architect of the Victorian era, the Knockagh Monument was unveiled on Armistice Day, 11 November 1935.
+Designed by Sir Charles Lanyon, a renowned Victorian architect, the Knockagh Monument was unveiled on Armistice Day, 11 November 1935.
 Rising to a height of 110 feet, the monument is an imposing structure constructed from locally quarried stone and adorned with intricate carvings and inscriptions.
 Its distinctive design, featuring a central column surrounded by four smaller columns, symbolises the unity and strength of the British Isles in the face of adversity.

 Symbolism and Significance of Knockagh Monument